'Billionaire Raj' Is Pushing India Toward Autocracy

 mercenaries for global warfare and security guards for the private sector.
 Young people

 are lining up for jobs in Israel, or getting lured by agents to fight in the Russia-Ukraine war.
-Farmers are restive about unviability of crop production amid rapid climate change.
-Still, the average voter doesn't seem to care about the economic squeeze.
+Farmers are restive about unviability of crop production amid rapid climate change, the average voter doesn't seem to care about the economic squeeze.
 Or at least that's what the numbers suggest.

 In 2019, when Modi sought his first reelection,